-The $\langle E_T \rangle$ values for deuterons and tritons in the 0-40% centrality class are shown as a function of rapidity in Figs. 11b and 11c, respectively.
-PHQMD reproduces the rise of the data at mid-rapidity in CM for deuterons and tritons relative to protons, where as the DCM-SMM model predicts similar $\langle E_T \rangle$ values for protons, deuterons and tritons in contradiction with the experimental results.
+The $\langle E_T \rangle$ values for deuterons and tritons in the 0-40% centrality class are shown as functions of rapidity in Figs. 11b and 11c, respectively.
+PHQMD reproduces the rise of the data at mid-rapidity in CM for deuterons and tritons relative to protons, where as the DCM-SMM model predicts similar $\langle E_T \rangle$ values for protons, deuterons and tritons contrary to the experimental results.